pbshgthm/pbsh/content/works/sample.md

 ---
-SLUG      : vangogh
+SLUG      : sample
 TITLE     : Great height in the atmosphere, for the sky was a dead black SUBTITLE  : Apparently we had reached a great height in the atmosphere DOMAIN    : [UX Design,Fullstack Development,Product Management] DURATION  : July - March 2019
-COVER     : assets/vangogh/cover.png
+COVER     : assets/sample/cover.png
-NEXT      : ['covidwire','duomoji']
+NEXT      : [covidwire,duomoji]
+HASH      : [RESEARCH,PRODUCT,SCIENCE,DESIGN]
 SUMMARY   :
 - 🚀 CHALLENGE  : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached a great height in the atmosphere, for the sky was a dead black.
 Apparently we had reached a great height in the atmosphere.
 - 🌈 OUTCOME    : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.
 Apparently we had reached a great height in the atmosphere.